President & Executive Director

 Early Intervention & Prevention Initiative Great Families 2020 Manager of Outreach and Partnership

 Idamarie provides community building support on the Near Westside of Indy and program management to MCCOY’s Early Intervention & Prevention team.
 Idamarie has worked in the nonprofit sector and grassroots activism realm in Indiana for the past ten years.
 She holds a bachelor’s degree in social work from Indiana University-Purdue University Indianapolis, and a certificate in Community Leadership.
 She is also a graduate of the Multicultural Leadership Empowerment Program at IUPUI.
 Idamarie developed a strong sense of devotion for social justice and for the nonprofit sector as a past beneficiary of a youth development program with the Latino Youth Collective of Indiana.
 This experience gave her a deep appreciation for and firsthand experience with youth leadership programs and their work in improving the overall quality of life for families and the broader community.

 Jacie Farris, MCCOY’s communications director, has a passion for storytelling through writing, photography, video and events.
 She has a B.A. in Journalism/Public Relations from Franklin College.
 Jacie earned the 2014 First Place Award in Graphics and Illustrations from the Indiana Chapter of the Society of Professional Journalists for her work with TheStatehouseFile.com, where she had graphics and articles published around Indiana.
-Before joining MCCOY, Jacie worked as the marketing and social media assistant for JP Parker Flowers and then served as the digital media manager for the Indiana Office of Lt.
+Before joining MCCOY, Jacie worked as the marketing and social media assistant and marketing for a local small business and then served as the digital media manager for the Indiana Office of Lt.
 Governor under Sue Ellspermann.
 In the past, Jacie worked with children with the YMCA of Greater Indianapolis and Girls Inc. of Johnson County, and she currently is a volunteer Sunday school teacher for teenage girls.

 Public Policy & Advocacy Director